OWASP/www-chapter-brasov/index.md

 </td>
 <td>
 <a href="#">
-  <p>Attacking JSON Web Tokens</p>
+  <a>Attacking JSON Web Tokens</a>
-  <p>JSON Web Tokens are getting more and more popular each day - they are simple to use, easy to understand, and mostly secure.
+  <a>JSON Web Tokens are getting more and more popular each day - they are simple to use, easy to understand, and mostly secure.
 However, a lot of web developers don't use JWT parsers correctly or, even worse, develop new ones from scratch.
-This presentation will cover some of the attacks that may be used against applications that rely on JWT tokens.</p>
+This presentation will cover some of the attacks that may be used against applications that rely on JWT tokens.</a>
  </a>
 </td>
 </tr>